Qatar: Transport

+Qatar has significantly developed its transportation infrastructure to enhance global connectivity and support economic growth.
+Key developments include expansions of Hamad International Airport (HIA), enhancements to Qatar Airways' fleet, and the development of Hamad Port.

+HIA has undergone substantial expansions to accommodate increasing passenger traffic.
+The first phase, launched in 2022, introduced a new terminal, hotel, and the ORCHARD tropical garden.
+The subsequent phase aims to boost capacity to 70 million passengers and includes a new cargo terminal.
+It has won Airline of the Year in 2011, 2012, 2015, 2017 and 2019 and employs more than 46,000 people.

+Qatar Airways plans to place a significant aircraft order to increase annual passenger numbers from 50 million to 80 million over the next five to six years.
+This expansion is expected to enhance the airline's global network and services.

 Qatar is increasingly activating its logistics and ports in order to participate in trade between Europe and China or Africa.
 For this purpose, ports such as Hamad Port are rapidly expanded and investments are made in their technology.
 The country is historically and currently part of the Maritime Silk Road that runs from the Chinese coast to the south via the southern tip of India to Mombasa, from there through the Red Sea via the Suez Canal to the Mediterranean, there to the Upper Adriatic region to the northern Italian hub of Trieste with its rail connections to Central Europe, Eastern Europe and the North Sea.
 Hamad Port is Qatar's main seaport, located south of Doha in the Umm Al Houl area.
 Construction of the port began in 2010; it became operational in December 2016.
-It was officially opened in September 2017, and is expected to become fully operational by 2020.
 Capable of handling up to 7.8 million tonnes of products annually, the bulk of trade which passes through the port consists of food and building materials.
-On the northern coast, Ras Laffan Port serves as the most extensive LNG exporting facility in the world.
+On the northern coast, Ras Laffan Port serves as the most extensive liquid natural gas export facility in the world.

-Qatar Airways is one of the largest airlines in the world that serves in six continents connecting more than 160 destinations every day.
-It has won Airline of the Year in 2011, 2012, 2015, 2017 and 2019 and employs more than 46,000 people.
+Qatar has made significant progress in public transportation, with the Doha Metro being one of the most important components of the system.
+The metro system connects important parts of the capital, like Hamad International Airport and major business hubs, providing a convenient method of transportation.
+More expansions are being planned by Qatar Rail to improve connections across the area.